The Pet Travel Scheme (PETS)

 PETS is designed to halt the spread of rabies and other diseases while still allowing pets to travel.

-All rabies-susceptible animals entering the UK are normally required to spend four months in quarantine, unless they arrive under and comply with all the conditions of PETS.
+All rabies-susceptible animals entering the UK are normally required to spend four months in quarantine, unless they arrive under and meet all the conditions of PETS.

 Countries participating in PETS include most parts of Europe and many non-European destinations.

-Check the current position, and the full procedure for preparing your pet, with the Department of Agriculture and Rural Development (DARD).
+Check the current position, the full procedure for preparing your pet, and get more information about the scheme on the Department of Agriculture, Environment and Rural Affairs (DAERA) website.

 Eligibility for PETS

 To be eligible, your cat, dog or ferret must:

 - wait 21 days from the date of their first rabies vaccination before travelling to another EU member state or approved Third Country